 Just like it’s advised that people do with personal budgets, set aside some money for unforeseen risks.
 Learn how to manage small business emergency expenses and get in the habit of building your emergency funds.
-In the case that this money is not spent in a given financial term, it can always be moved forward to the next.
+In the case that, they do not spend this money in a given financial term, it can always be moved forward to the next.
 That money will cater to risks that your insurance does not cover.
 It can also help to boost your financial health during slower times of business.